yessminbd/aura-beauty-store/README.md

 ![Statistics Interface](https://github.com/yessminbd/aura-beauty-store/blob/main/aura/interfaces/Statistics.png)

-Feel free to explore each interface to see the features and functionality of the Aura e-commerce project ❤️
+Feel free to explore the rest of the content to see the features and functionality of the Aura e-commerce project ❤️